 For those of you still teaching, you are doing great, and remember your student’s behavior or lack of effort this year does not define you as a teacher.

 - Maybe this means you take a month after ending school to have a break from school stuff.

 - This might mean you delegate one day per week for school-related stuff & rest the other 6 days.

 - Or possibly, your time is fun online professional development.
-(You can find out more info about the summer virtual PD I will be presenting at by scrolling down here.)
+(You can find out more info about the summer virtual & in-person PD I will be presenting at here.)

 So, here are 3 ways to take time for YOU this summer:

 1. Binge-Watch Netflix in Spanish

 These are NOT shows for students, but for YOU, for FUN.
 (Plus the added bonus of some authentic language PD).
 Finally, sit down and watch the shows you have been hearing about.
 Here are my updated binge-worthy shows for Spanish teachers.
 FYI, these are shows for adults, most you do NOT want to show to students.

 2. Read for fun

 Reading has become my getaway from it all.
-A good book outside might be the only vacay I get this summer, so I will do it as much as I can!
+A good book outside might be the only vacation get this summer, so do it as much as you can!
 If you want to see reviews of recent books I have read for fun, follow along with @allisons.books.
 (OK I have been slacking on posting but hope to add more this summer!)
 Some 5-star reads with Latinx lead that I think many of you would enjoy are: Clap When you Land & Juliet Takes a Breath. (aff links)

 I know some people can’t and won’t think about a fall that most likely will look different this year.
-Personally, having ready-to-go possible plans for any situation makes me feel light and free.
+Personally, having ready-to-go possible plans for any situation has always made me feel better.
 If you want to just enjoy your summer, knowing what will happen will happen, and that you will be ready for it all in novice classes, I have you covered.

 >> High Frequency Verbs – Super 7 present Bundle or the same Super 7 Bundle in my website store